Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Theoretical Background

 \subsection{Design-Principles for LLM-Based Feedback Systems}

-In sum, while current LLM-based feedback systems demonstrate considerable promise, there remains a pressing need for approaches capable of providing reliable and pedagogically sound feedback even for complex activities such as students’ problem solving.
-Given the above considerations, we posit that the following principles can function as guidance for designing LLM-based feedback systems:
+\corr{In sum, current LLM-based feedback systems demonstrate considerable promise.
+However, there remains a pressing need for approaches capable of providing reliable and pedagogically sound feedback for complex activities such as students’ physics problem solving.}

+\corr{Because the effectiveness of AI appears to be condition-dependent rather than guaranteed \cite{dongExaminingEffectArtificial2025}, the way such a system is designed becomes decisive.
+We therefore derive the following principles, each responding to a specific concern identified above:}

-\begin{itemize} \item Feedback for problem solving can be automated with the use of recent generative AI tools such as LLMs and implemented online for ease of access. \item Due to the inherent limitations of even advanced LLMs (hallucinations, in particular), feedback generation should be substantially grounded and tied to the problem solutions of the learners. \item Given the tendency of students to accept LLM-generated content in a rather unreflected manner, LLM-based feedback systems should omit provision of complete solutions and entail means for repeated interaction with the LLM on the part of the students. \item In order to iteratively improve the feedback system and be cognizant of students' need as well as keeping up with AI developments, empirical tests in actual practice should be implemented. \end{itemize}
+\begin{itemize}[leftmargin=*, labelsep=2mm] \item Feedback for physics problem solving can be automated with the use of recent generative AI tools such as LLMs and implemented online for ease of access\corr{, addressing the resource limitations that make adaptive and timely feedback prohibitive in practice.} \item Due to the inherent limitations of even advanced LLMs (particularly hallucinations/confabulations), feedback generation should be grounded in expert solutions while remaining closely tied to learners’ own solution approaches. \item Given the tendency of students to accept LLM-generated content in a rather unreflected manner, LLM-based feedback systems should omit provision of complete solutions and entail means for repeated interaction with the LLM on the part of the students. \item To iteratively improve the feedback system and remain attentive to students’ needs while keeping pace with developments in AI, empirical testing in real-world settings should be conducted\corr{, directly taking up Dong et al.'s \cite{dongExaminingEffectArtificial2025} call for research into the conditions under which AI is most effective.} \end{itemize}